zkbt/henrietta/docs/source/contributing.rst

     $ git push origin name-of-my-branch

 9. Head to https://github.com/zkbt/henrietta and you should now see a button "Compare and open a pull request".
 Click the button and submit your pull request.
+This will alert Zach that you have some code you'd like to add, and we can discuss if any changes are needed before it can be merged.

 10. That's it! :)